BirchAD/BirchAD/README.md

 ### About Me:

   * Currently a Trainee Software Engineer Consultant at Xander
-  * After many years working with the U.S. Department of State, I decided to pursue a career in something I enjoy (programming by the way).
-To commit to the pursuit of     a new career I enrolled into and graduated from Le Wagon Bootcamp in December 2022.
+  * After many years working witin the immigration world, I decided to pursue a career in something I enjoy (programming).
+To commit to the pursuit of a new career, I enrolled into and graduated from Le Wagon Bootcamp in December 2022.

 ## Projects: